 All staff and students are expected to follow public health advice and ensure their COVID-19 vaccinations are up to date, to help protect themselves and those around them from COVID-19.

 - If you are unwell, please stay home and do not attend campus.
-If you are experiencing symptoms of COVID-19, please ensure you get tested and self-isolate as per the current self-isolation rules.
+If you are experiencing symptoms of COVID-19, please ensure you get tested.

-- If you have tested positive to COVID-19, you must let the University know by completing the COVID Positive Report Form.
+- If you have tested positive to COVID-19 and you are hospitalised, you must let the University know by completing the COVID Positive Report Form.
 A copy of the form will be sent to your manager and to the Work Health, Safety and Wellbeing (WHS&W) team.
 The form will ask you to advise if you’ve been on campus in the days prior to testing positive, so that the WHS&W team can evaluate and respond to any health and safety risks.

 - Please continue to follow simple hygiene measures to help protect your health.
 Wash your hands regularly, observe physical distancing measures, clean your desks or workspaces with the provided cleaning supplies, do not share food, drinks or cutlery, and cover your mouth when sneezing or coughing.